SharzyL/rvv-mmm/README.md

 You can see all the parameters in `mmm.pl`.
 More document on this will be added.

 `mmm.pl` is fully unrolled, and we dont need stack in this implementation.
 The only memory access is the first two loads and last one store.
 But the code size is a concern. when VLEN=2048 and BN=4096 for RSA4096, the code size is 65KiB.
+You can learn the detail of the algorithm from this file and `mmm.py`.
+Versions below is quite complex and they are based on `mmm.pl`.

 `mmm_loop.pl` is a version with loops thus it reduces code size, but then there is overhead on move data between vregs (`vmv.v.v`).

-We will add a version with stack capable of bigger BN with limited VLEN, but since there are a lot of saving/restoring BN to/from the stack, the efficiency will be a problem.
+`mmm_mem.pl` is a version capable of bigger BN with limited VLEN (e.g. RSA4096 with VLEN=128).
+During computation it saves/restores BN to/from the variable, The efficiency could be problem if the cache is not big enough, but the code size is pretty good now.

 ## usage